sunlightlabs/sunlightlabs/guides/welcome.md

 ## Email & Calendar

 We currently use Google Apps for email and calendar (and Google Docs/Drive).
 Your username is your first initial and last name at sunlightfoundation.com.
 (For example: jdoe@sunlightfoundation.com).
-You can login through the normal gmail interface by using your full email address as your username.
-If you are having trouble logging into your email account or don't think you have one set up, find Clayton.
+You can log in through Gmail by using your Sunlight Foundation e-mail address.
+If you are having trouble logging into your e-mail account or don't think you have one set up, find Clayton.

 Please also check out [Sunlight's Google Apps](http://www.google.com/a/sunlightfoundation.com) which include Google Docs and Google Calendar.